yiisoft/config/README.md

 ```

 The `web` in the above is a config group.
 The config loader obtains it runtime according to the merge plan.
-The configurations are loaded as follows:
+The configuration consists of three layers that are loaded as follows:

 - Vendor configurations from each `vendor/package-name`.
 These provide default values.
 - Root package configurations from `config`.
+These may override vendor configurations.
-These may override default values.
+- Environment specific configurations from `config`.
+These may override root and vendor configurations.

-> Please note that same named keys are not allowed in any vendor configurations or any root package configurations.
+> Please note that same named keys are not allowed within a configuration layer.

 ## Config groups